Last updated on April 28th, 2021 at 04:22 pm

 Beyond the Apopka-Vineland Outpost, there is a pretty stretch of trail for a mile or so but the trail then gives way to section that parallels a road.
 This section is not known for its scenery.

 Planning your visit to the West Orange Trail

-There is parking at each stations and outpost along the trail, so you can start at any end or in the middle.
-Most people advise, however, to start in the scenic southwestern section of the trail around Winter Garden, a charming town we can tell you more about here.
+There is parking at each station and outpost along the trail, so you can start at any end or in the middle.
+Most people advise, however, to start in the scenic southwestern section of the trail around Winter Garden, a charming town we can tell you more about in the link.